Democrats have tried time and time again to pass something that is akin to what many call gun control.

-However, it should be noted that the latter number could be out of date following the surge in gun sales last year, where there were more than five million first-time gun owners.
+However, it should be noted that the latter number could be out of date following the surge in gun sales during the pandemic, where there were more than five million first-time gun owners.
 Likewise in recent years, firearm ownership has been steadily rising among minorities, women, and younger adults.

 All this boils down to one indisputable fact: there are a lot of firearms in the United States.
 As in nearly 400 million guns total.